 The very first version of the tool was written in the course of a week in early 2008 and, although usable, it was more of a proof-of-concept.
 In January 2009 the Data Accessioner was revisited with a revised architecture.
 Also, the metadata tool adapters and the custom metadata manager where extracted to be used as plugins.

-The most recent versions (0.3.1 and 1.0.0-beta) were made possible by the POWRR Project.
+Earlier versions (0.3.1 and 1.0.0-beta) were made possible by the POWRR Project.
 As of these versions the Data Accessioner is no longer formally associated with the Duke University Archives or their parent organization.

 Find the source code on GitHub.

-New!
-For those of you who are uncomfortable reading (or transforming) the XML-based metadata files produced by the DA I have created a new tool to help.
+For those of you who are uncomfortable reading (or transforming) the XML-based metadata files produced by the DA I have created a tool to help.
 Take a look at the Data Accessioner Metadata Transformer.

 Updates don't come very often but if you would like to now when something happens you can add the "Updates" page to your RSS reader or just check back from time to time.